dnna2610/udacity-blog/README.md

 - '/register' - Page for new user to register
 - '/login' - Login page
 - '/edit' - Page to edit individual post (needs a post key and the user have to be the orginal author)
+- '/edit_comment' - Page to edit the comment (also need to be logged in and the user that post the comment)